Cubba2412/StudentGrades/Readme.txt

 Display list of grades
 Choosing this option before checking for errors in the data may effect some of the printed data of which to user is also warned before choosing this option
-Choosing this option will display an alphabetized list of all the students and all their grades.
+Choosing this option will display an alphabetized list of all the students and all their grades, as well as the final grade each student should recive (based on the grades the student has recived for the assignments).

 Choosing Quit will end the program

+Inside the submitted folder are two test files: testWOErrors.txt , a large group of students without any grade outside 7-grade scale-, name- and student ID-errors. testGradesCSV.txt , a data set in which each of the errors(that the program can check forthat the program can check for) occurs (duplicate student ID's, duplicate Names, grades outside the 7-grade scale, missing grades)